Advanced Learner Loans

 If you take out a loan to pay your fees for a Access to HE Diploma and then go on to complete a degree, your Advanced Learner Loan is written off, and you don't have to pay it back.

 Getting a Loan doesn't depend on your household income and there's no credit check.
-You won't have to pay anything back until you're earning over £25,725 a year.
-Once you earn over this amount you pay back 9% of the earnings you receive above this figure.
+You won't have to pay anything back until you're earning over £494 a week or £2,143 a month (before tax and other deductions).
 The minimum loan amount is £300.

 Do I qualify?

 - Aged 19 or over on the first day of your course (there's no upper age-limit).

 - Living in the UK on the first day of your course and have lived in the UK, the Channel Islands or the Isle of Man for three years immediately before this.

 - Studying with a college or training organisation in England approved for public funding.